rolyPolyVole/christmas-plugin-2024/IDEAS.md

     - BaubleTag too short

 - sled racing only do one lap
+- first place tag in spleef it on 3rd place not firstr
+- game overview podium is correctly populated

 Things to absolutely check for next 'playtest':
-- Avalanche spectators should no longer be able to attack each other
 - visual indication of double jump in block party.
-- spleef non opped players cant break blocks.
-- Real donations are rounding properly.
-- try and get team to desecrate the tree in tree decorating to patch any oversights
-- game overview podium is correctly populated
+- disable spawning withers
+- must do TCP
+- remove sign from sledracing